A Comprehensive Education in Risk

 Each MSRI elective is 3-credit hours.
 Electives will include topics such as International Risk Management, Business Valuation, Employee Benefits, Derivatives, Insurance Company Operations, Insurance Law and Contract Analysis, Health Care Economics and Regulation, and Enterprise Risk Management.

-The Master of Science in Risk program starts every January with a prerequisite term comprised of five non-credit, online courses to help assure that a base-level of knowledge exists prior to the start of program’s core courses.
+For some students, the Butler MSRI program includes a prerequisite term of up to five non-credit, online courses.
 Some of the prerequisites may be waived based on an individual’s undergraduate transcript and/or professional designations.
 If an automatic waiver is not granted, the student will be required to show competency by passing an exam on the topic area.
+Students can start their prerequisites once they have submitted their enrollment deposit for the program.

 The prerequisites for the program include: